 Sustainability

-More than 90% of Oman’s physical territory is classified as either desert or semi-arid terrain.
-Irrigation-intensive agriculture in fertile regions, including the Batinah coast, frequently leads to saline intrusion via aquifers.
+More than 90% of Oman’s physical territory is classified as desert, semi-arid terrain or mountainous.
+Irrigation-intensive agriculture in fertile regions, including the Batinah coast, frequently leads to saline intrusion through aquifers.
 Overgrazing and desertification have been structural problems in the south.
-Severe pollution caused by industries in Sohar Port has helped trigger popular protests in the Batinah region since 2011.
+Severe pollution caused by industries in Sohar Port has triggered popular protests in the Batinah region since 2011.

-Moreover, the subsumption of the Ministry of Environment and Climate Affairs into the Environment Authority in August 2020 raises the question of whether Oman’s economic priorities will shift away from environmental sustainability and climate action.
-All climate affairs were transferred to the Civil Aviation Authority, while the Environment Authority oversees environment-related issues.
-With the Environment Authority lacking representation in the Council of Ministers, environmental concerns may continue to lose out to private interests and the development of tourism, real estate and industrial projects, as has often been the case since 2011.
+Following the merging of the Ministry of Environment and Climate Affairs, and the Environment Authority in August 2020, all climate affairs were transferred to the Civil Aviation Authority, while the Environment Authority now oversees environment-related issues.
+With the Environment Authority lacking representation in the Council of Ministers, environmental concerns have continued to lose out to private interests and the development of tourism, real estate and industrial projects under Haitham’s rule, as was often the case under Qaboos.

 Environmental policy

 Education is one of the 13 national priorities outlined in Vision 2040.
-This entails a significant improvement in the quality of education at all levels, with the aim of having Oman rank among the top 20 countries in UNESCO’s Education Development Index by 2030 and among the top 10 countries by 2040.
-As of 2022, Oman had over 2,100 primary, preparatory and secondary schools, with 56% of schools government-run.
+Oman aims to rank among the top 20 countries in UNESCO’s Education Development Index by 2030 and among the top 10 countries by 2040.
+As of 2024, Oman had more than 2,400 primary, preparatory and secondary schools, with 52% of schools run by the government.
 Girls comprise 49% of all students enrolled up to the secondary school level.
-The literacy rate reached 95.7% of the population in 2018.
+The literacy rate reached 97% of the population in 2022.
 In the U.N.
-Education Index, Oman achieved a score of 0.793 in 2021.
+Education Index, Oman scored 0.758 in 2022, reflecting a persistent decline since 2019.
+In 2023, Oman invested $5.25 billion in the education system (34% of total civilian expenditure); it accounted for 4.2% of GDP in 2022 – the lowest proportion since the mid-2010s.

 Education / R&D policy